 These awards are given annually and recognize pain-care teams that overcome difficult challenges to provide outstanding, exemplary care for those with chronic pain disorders, acute pain after surgery or trauma and in palliative care settings for pain from cancer and other terminal conditions.

-Applications for the 2015 CCOE Award will open on Tuesday, September 2.
+Applications for the 2015 CCOE Award are now open.
 To learn about the application and apply for the award, visit the APS CCOE Application Page.
 All applications and endorsements must be completed online by Friday, November 21, 2014.

 Examples of previous recipients' applications are listed here for your reference